Buy a Life Insurance Plan in a few clicks

 This plan is similar to a joint life annuity.
 The only difference is that after the demise of both you and your spouse, the insurer will return the purchase price to your nominee.

-Assuming the same figures discussed in the above point with reference to a joint life annuity with return of purchase, your nominee will receive ₹50 lakhs after both you and your spouse pass away.
-This ensures that your family (for instance, your surviving children) benefits even after your lifetime.
+Suppose the same numbers in the above point are applied to a joint life annuity with return of purchase; your nominee will get ₹50 lakh when you and your spouse die.
+This makes sure that your family (such as your surviving children) will still benefit even after you die.

 There are two aspects of annuity taxation.
 First is when you start contributing to an annuity during your working years.
 Those contributions will be deducted from your taxable income under Section 80C, 80CCC, and 80CCD (1) up to ₹1.5 lakhs.